 IAEA Is Created

-The International Atomic Energy Agency (IAEA) was created with the mission of promoting and overseeing the peaceful use of nuclear technology.
-U.S. President Dwight D. Eisenhower’s December 1953 “Atoms for Peace” speech is considered to have created the impetus for forming the institution.
-Eisenhower said that an international agency was needed to prevent the spread, or proliferation, of nuclear technology, warning that, if unchecked, it could result in “the annihilation of the irreplaceable heritage of mankind.”
+The International Atomic Energy Agency (IAEA) was created with the mission of promoting and overseeing the peaceful use of nuclear technology, such as in power plants.
+President Dwight Eisenhower’s December 1953 “Atoms for Peace” speech is considered the institution’s origin.
+He said an international agency was needed to prevent the spread or proliferation of nuclear technology.
+Eisenhower warned that, if unchecked, nuclear weapons could result in “the annihilation of the irreplaceable heritage of mankind.”

 A nuclear radiation sign warns of a contaminated area along the Techa River in Russia.